LT-IntroToAI-SY2526/assignment6-part2-per3-1xfan/a6_part2_writeup.md

 Would you trust this model to predict the price of a house with 6 bedrooms, 4 bathrooms, 3000 sq ft, and 5 years old?
 Why or why not?
 (Hint: Think about the range of your training data)

 **YOUR ANSWER:**
+I would not trust this model to predict the price of a house with those specifications because our data does not feature any houses with more than 5 bedrooms or more than 3 bathrooms or more than 2.5k sq ft.
+Therefore, the model will likely be inaccurate to houses outside the range of the training data, meaning it would have to do a lot of guessing, leading to unreliable predictions.